openscm/openscm/CODE_OF_CONDUCT.rst

 a few ground rules that we ask everyone to adhere to.
 This code applies equally to everyone involved in the project.

-This is not an exhaustive list of things that you cannot do.
+This is not an exhaustive code which covers all possible behaviour.
 Rather, take it in the spirit in which it is intended - a guide to make it easier to enrich all of us and the technical communities in which we participate.

 This code of conduct applies to all spaces managed by the OpenSCM project.
 This includes mailing lists, the issue tracker, group calls,